On the shifts of orbits and periodic orbits under perturbation and the change of Poincar\'e map Jacobian of periodic orbits: Deduction and demonstration

-The calculation of $\Delta \vect{x}_{\text{cyc}}$ given by Eq.~(\ref{eq:DeltaXcyc}) is just for one cross-section.
-To acquire $\Delta \vect{x}_{\text{cyc}}$ for all cross sections, the formula governing its evolution along a cycle in cylindrical is concluded as below~(\ref{eq:deltaXcyc_evolve_cylindrical})
+Similarly, the calculation of $\delta \vect{x}_{\text{cyc}}$ given by Eq.~(\ref{eq:DeltaXcyc}) is just for one cross-section.
+To acquire $\delta \vect{x}_{\text{cyc}}$ for all cross sections, the formula governing its evolution along a cycle in cylindrical coordinates is concluded as below~(\ref{eq:deltaXcyc_evolve_cylindrical})